rwlx/bch-playground-windows/README.md

 NOTE: Internet connectivity is required during install for pip and npm package managers.

+NOTE: Windows firewall is configured to allow connections from all networks for Node.js and Mosquitto.

 WARNING: During installation installer tries to uninstall previously installed Python3 and Node.js because their installers can colide with previously installed versions under certain circumstances.

 Hub playground is based on: